-Talking about design sphere, teamwork usually means that you become a part of design studio or agency.
-Certainly, this style of work is different from the one described above not only in terms of workflow itself but also in terms of process organization.
+Talking about the design sphere, teamwork usually means that you become a part of a design studio or agency.
+Certainly, this style of work is different from the one described above not only in terms of the workflow itself but also in terms of process organization.

-– Work in a team has higher level of stability in workload, planning time and finances;
+- Work in a team has a higher level of stability in workload, planning time, and finances;

 - In many cases it gives the faster way of successful presenting yourself as for international design community as a result of accumulated efforts of all the team members;

-– Team has a great advantage of brainstorming and collective mind that can become very supportive especially in case of creative block or complex task;
+- The team has a great advantage of brainstorming and collective mind that can become very supportive especially in case of creative block or complex task;

 - Team can take big and complex design projects splitting the parts of it to the designers who are the most capable of producing final result good for all the team productivity;